 A development manager in a traditional organization coordinates work and may actually give work assignments in a Development Team.
 But the need for responsiveness, and for making rapid decisions close to the work, suggest that developers instead manage their own day-to-day development activities.
 This is how Scrum product development works.
 Yet traditionally managers bring a skill set and identity that still may make sense in a complex product development organization, and this skill set falls outside of day-to-day development and outside of what Scrum brings to the organization.
 The position of “manager” often carries distinguished standing under the law in terms of being able to speak for the company, and in terms of carrying liability for corporate activities.
 Managers have the station and power to restructure the organization while Product Owners do not.
 While individual Scrum Teams can navigate daily interruptions and exigencies, they individually cannot adeptly deal with issues beyond the scope of a single team.
 For example, it is awkward for any single Product Owner to bear the contractual responsibility for a relationship with an external vendor that supplies multiple product developments (i.e., the development efforts of multiple Product Owner).

-In the usual English language sense of the term, management is fundamentally about control and responsibility.
+In the usual English language sense of the term, management is fundamentally about control and responsibility, according to .
 Responsibility means willingness to take accountability.
 One reason there is no management in Scrum is that control of the development process is decentralized across members of the Self-Managing Team.
 Because development is complex, development leadership moves dynamically from team member to team member.
 Efficient work languishes under any locus of centralized control or management.
 Yet there are functions other than development per se necessary to sustain a product development effort.
 The fact that the Product Owner controls (has the final say over) the direction of the product is indeed a form of control, so the sentiment that Scrum is without any loci of control is a myth.

-There are yet other facets of the operation of a production organization that, as with the Product Owner case, may be better suited to centralized decision-making than collective consensus.
+There are yet other facets of operating a production organization that, as with the Product Owner case, may be better suited to centralized decision-making than to collective consensus.
 For example, some crucial business decisions may owe more to “gut feeling” than can be substantiated by caucusing or empirical grounding alone.
 When considering whether to transition from analog to digital telecommunications, AT&T justified that the existing analog technology was economically superior, and decided to not pursue the local digital switching market.
 Northern Telecom started developing the DMS-100 digital switch in the late 1970s and caught AT&T off-guard, as digital had become fashionable in the age when digital watches were emerging.
 The market perception of value trumped the engineering analysis.
 Evolving an existing product wasn’t enough: it was a matter of launching a new product line.
 Though there were intense discussions of these issues at the engineering level in Northern Telecom, it was ultimately a management decision for them to pursue digital switching out of a hunch and vision.
 They beat AT&T to that market in 1979.

 In an enterprise that develops multiple products, it is awkward for existing Scrum Teams to deal with strategic issues related to the lifetime or very existence of a team or product.
 For example, decisions in a scaled organization (producing multiple products) include collective considerations, such as responsible distribution of risk-taking across different products at different times.
 While Product Owners can take responsibility for a product, they cannot levy accountability on themselves.
 So individual products may themselves not have the scope, resources, or fallback ability to take major risks.